-wheels raised and the front wheels on the ground.
+- Never tow an automatic transaxle model with the rear wheels raised and the front wheels on the ground.
 This may cause serious and expensive damage to the transaxle.
-If it is necessary to tow the vehicle with the rear wheels raised, always use towing dollies under the front wheels.

-Never tow an automatic transaxle model from the rear (i.e., backward) with four wheels on the ground.
+If it is necessary to tow the vehicle with the rear wheels raised, always use towing dollies under the front wheels. - Never tow an automatic transaxle model from the rear (that is backward) with four wheels on the ground.
 This may cause serious and expensive damage to the transaxle.